mwarning/device-observatory/README.md

 apt install git subversion g++ libncurses5-dev gawk zlib1g-dev build-essential
 ```

-Here is how you build a OpenWrt package of the device opservatory and image:
+Here is how you build a OpenWrt package of the device observatory and image:

 ```
 git clone https://github.com/openwrt/openwrt